Are you lost?

 Again, it is best to speak with your advisor to be sure that what you are dropping and/or adding in applicable to your degree program.

 During the period from the second week through the end of the ninth week of the semester, students are permitted to WITHDRAW from courses.
-A student wishing to withdraw from a course must obtain a withdraw form from the Registrar's office or from the AAIC.
+A student wishing to withdraw from a course must obtain a withdraw form from the Registrar's office.
 The student should complete the course withdrawal form, obtain the instructor's signature with verification of the date of last attendance, sign the form, and return it to the Registrar's office for processing.
 A grade of "W" will be given to a student who officially withdraws from a course.

 IMPORTANT: If you receive Financial Aid, please note that full-time status (12 credits or more) must be maintained in order to receive financial aid.
 So, if you are on financial aid. be sure to talk to someone from the Financial Aid Office before withdrawing from a course; you do not want to jeopardize your aid by dropping below 12 credits.

 As always, it is best to speak with your academic advisor or with a counselor in the AAIC before making the final decision to withdraw from a course.